PixyFoulke/SpotMicroESP32-PCB/README.md

 > IMPORTANT: ⚠️
 > The maximum number of pins that your ESP32 can have and still use the breakout board is **40** total.
 If your board has more than 40, you **have** to use jumper cables to connect to the pins found on the PCB.

+> IMPORTANT: ⚠️
+> It is required for your board to contain *5v,3v3,SDA※,SCL※,GND*
+> Futureproofed

 ## **- - - PCB VARIANTS - - -**